qm2/gpress/README.md

 ```
 in the root folder
 #### Operating Mode:
-1. To compress the GTF file without random access, run
+1. To compress the GTF or GFF3 file without random access, run
 ```
 ./gpress -cw [inputfile]
 ```

-2. To decompress the GTF without random access, run
+2. To decompress the GTF or GFF3 file without random access, run
 ```
-./gpress -dc
+./gpress -dc [filetype]
 ```
+filetype should be either "gtf" or "gff3".

-3. To compress the GTF with random access, run
+3. To compress the GTF or GFF3 with random access, run
 ```
 ./gpress -c [inputfile] <block_size>
 ```

-4. To do queries on compressed GTF file,
+4. To do queries on compressed GTF or GFF3 file,

 id search:
 ```